 : Museu d'Història de la Ciutat de Barcelona (Plaça del Rei).Addresses and times

-- Conjunt Monumental de la Plaça del Rei: plaça del Rei, s/n.
-Tuesday to Saturday, from 10am to 7pm.
+- Conjunt Monumental de la plaça del Rei: plaça del Rei, s/n.
+From Tuesday to Saturday, from 10 a 19h.
 Sunday, from 10am to 8pm.
+Monday closed.

-- Centre d'Interpretació del Call: Placeta de Manuel Ribé, s/n.
+- Centre d'Interpretació del Call: placeta de Manuel Ribé, s/n.
 Wednesday and Friday, from 11am to 2pm.
 Saturday and Sunday, from 11am to 7pm.
+Monday closed.